bettercap/website/content/modules/ethernet/net.recon/_index.md

 weight: 1
 ---

-This module is [enabled by default](/basic-usage/#autostart-modules) and is responsible for periodically reading the system ARP table in order to detect new hosts on the network.
+This module is responsible for periodically reading the system ARP table in order to detect new hosts on the network.

 ### Commands